-We have entered into servicing arrangements with affiliated entities that are wholly owned by us and certain of our supervised employees.
-Under the arrangements, the affiliated entities are entitled to receive compensation from us for non-advisory business development, marketing and client relationship services provided by these employees, which compensation is subject to certain conditions and is based on the profitability of our operations with which these employees are associated.
-A potential conflict of interest exists because we or these employees have an incentive to provide investment advisory services or make recommendations or provide non-advisory services under the servicing arrangements that impact the compensation payable to the affiliated entities under the servicing arrangements.
+We have entered into a servicing arrangement with an affiliated entity that is wholly owned by us and certain of our supervised employees.
+Under the arrangement, the affiliated entity is entitled to receive compensation from us for non-advisory business development, marketing and client relationship services provided by these employees, which compensation is subject to certain conditions and is based on the profitability of our operations with which these employees are associated.
+A potential conflict of interest exists because we or these employees have an incentive to provide investment advisory services or make recommendations or provide non-advisory services under the servicing arrangement that impacts the compensation payable to the affiliated entity under the servicing arrangement.